How did your first contact with sport come about, where did you start?

 Initially, it was the mindset that impressed me, but also the combativity itself.
 From my inner attitude, as you know me, I "bite" my way through everything and when it gets challenging, then even more so.
 It may not be a typical women's or girl's sport, but I don't care either.

-I believe that when a woman understands certain things, be it fitness or martial arts and it clicks, then she is at least as dangerous as everyone else.
+I think if a woman understands certain things, whether it's fitness or martial arts and it makes that "click", then she's at least as dangerous as everyone else.

 What is a typical training week like for you?